h2oai/h2o-3/h2o-docs/src/product/data-science/mojo_import.rst

-Generic Models
+Mojo import
 --------------

 Introduction
 ~~~~~~~~~~~~

-A Generic model provides a means to use external, pre-trained models in H2O - mainly for the purpose of scoring.
+The MOJO import functionality provides a means to use external, pre-trained models in H2O - mainly for the purpose of scoring.
 Depending on each external model, metrics and other model information might be obtained as well.
 Currently, only selected H2O MOJOs are supported.
 (See the :ref:`mojo_quickstart` section for information about creating MOJOs.)

 Supported MOJOs
 ~~~~~~~~~~~~~~~